StreamHPC/HIP/docs/tutorials/saxpy.md

 - The amount of shared memory to allocate by the host
 - The device stream to enqueue the operation on

+The block size and shared memory will become important later in {doc}`reduction`, for the time being a hardcoded `256` is a safe default for simple kernels, such as this.
 Following the triple chevron is ordinary function argument passing.
 Now let's take a look how the kernel is implemented.

 ```cu
 __global__ void saxpy_kernel(const float a, const float* d_x, float* d_y, const unsigned int size)